MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Create a transition plan for Microsoft Edge kiosk"
+description: "Plan your Microsoft Edge kiosk mode transition"
 ---

-# Create a transition plan for a Microsoft Edge kiosk
+# Plan your Microsoft Edge kiosk mode transition

 This article provides guidance on how to transition your kiosk from Microsoft Edge Legacy to Microsoft Edge.